 I am a huge music fan and working out with no music is just not a fun experience for me.
 There are hundreds of different makes and models when it comes to headphones, and finding a pair that meets your requirements can take a little time.

 My own requirements include: high-quality sound, wireless connection and three or more hours of battery life.
 Oh yeah, these top picks also make an ideal Gift for the Workout Buff that you know and love.

 To find the best headphones for CrossFit I tested the following headphones:

 - Flexion Kinetic Series

 - Plantronics Backbeat

 - The Jabra Rox Wireless

 Jabra Rox Wireless is the Winner: Find out Why

-All of them had good and bad points, but in the end the Jabra Rox was the clear winner and here is why I love it so much.
+All of them had good and bad points, but in the end, Jabra Rox was the clear winner and here is why I love them so much.